bashtage/ng-numpy-randomstate/README.md

 Features

-* Immediate drop in replacement for Numy's RandomState
+* Immediate drop in replacement for NumPy's RandomState

 ```python
 # import numpy.random as rnd